Everything You Need to Know About Law Firm SEO

 - Joining an organization like your local Bar

-- Quoted in a journal or news article
+- Getting quoted in a journal or news article

 - Writing a guest post for another website

 - Writing a great article that is then used as a reference

 - Begging your cousin or anyone else who has a website